btcpayserver/btcpayserver-doc/docs/Vault.md

 Once you’ve received funds to your wallet and you decide to spend them, you can sign the transaction with your hardware wallet, all inside BTCPay Server.

-1. Open BTCPay Vault app on your PC
+1. Open BTCPay Server Vault app on your PC
 2. Plug in the hardware wallet and make sure it’s in wake up state
 3. In BTCPay Server, go to > Wallets > Manage > Send
 4. Fill in the Destination address and the Amount